mongodb/docs/source/includes/changelog/atlas-2023.rst

 27 November 2023 Release
 ~~~~~~~~~~~~~~~~~~~~~~~~

-- Makes :ref:`MongoDB 7.1 <release-notes-7.1>` generally available for all deployments.
+- Makes MongoDB 7.1 generally available for all deployments.

 .. _atlas_2023_15_11: